Responding to an MCI of 9/11’s proportions, with today’s limitations

 Imagine the task – the challenge – of having to transport 10, 25, 100 or 1,000 patients to surrounding hospitals in the wake of a mass casualty incident (MCI).

-Now, add-on the COVID-19 screening questions, added personal protective equipment, already crammed emergency departments, and a national shortage (or allocation issue) of EMS providers, and you’ve got one heck of an equation for a disaster waiting to happen ... no pun intended!
+Now, add on the already crammed emergency departments, and a national shortage (or allocation issue) of EMS providers, and you’ve got one heck of an equation for a disaster waiting to happen ... no pun intended!

 This is our reality, today.

 How is Pulaski, Wisconsin, prepared to handle an active shooter event at its annual Polka Days festival, with COVID restrictions in place?
 What about a more populous Castle Rock, Colorado, during a freeway-closing ice storm?
-Or, a mega-metropolis like Los Angeles as it begins to plan for Superbowl LVI in a few months?
-What would your EMS agency do differently, today, compared to 20 years ago and in the light of COVID?
+Or, a mega-metropolis as it begins to plan for the Superbowl?
+What would your EMS agency do differently, today, compared to then?

 It’s one thing for us talk about crowded emergency departments in today’s context, but it’s another to add-in an MCI event where there’s an all-at-once need for care right now.
 So, how would we respond to an MCI of 9/11’s magnitude given today’s environment?